Bachelor of Fine Arts

 The Bachelor of Fine Arts Degree program is an interdisciplinary professional undergraduate studio offering within the Department of Art.
 Since its inception in 1997, the BFA program has been in place to provide the greatest level of undergraduate, professional preparation for exceptional art students.
 The intent is to fully prepare these students to pursue graduate-level study or function as professional practicing artists.

-The program is interdisciplinary by design; students accepted into the program come from all disciplines within the department including book & publication arts, ceramics, digital media, drawing, painting, performance, photography, printmaking, sculpture and video.
+The program is interdisciplinary by design; students accepted into the program come from all disciplines within the department including art history, book & publication arts, ceramics, digital media, drawing, graphic design, painting, photography and videography, printmaking and sculpture.
 Students work to explore their creative development in an atmosphere that encourages cross-discipline activities and engagement.

 Students who have completed 60 credits hours at the University overall may apply for the Bachelor of Fine Arts program.
 The Department of Art will screen candidates through an application process and portfolio review, and determine a candidate's acceptance.

 Bachelor of Fine Art students are admitted in the fall semester only.